How to Get Rid of a Cold In 24 Hours

-Time to head over to the water cooler.
-Hydration is crucial when you're fighting off an illness, since a low-grade fever increases the amount of liquid that evaporates from the body, putting you at a higher risk for dehydration.
-More so, getting adequate fluids helps your body wash away mucus that accumulates in nose and throat, Schachter says.
+Water bottle probably doesn't come to mind when you're contemplating how to get rid of a cold.
+But hydration is crucial when you're fighting off an illness since a low-grade fever increases the amount of liquid that evaporates from the body, putting you at a higher risk for dehydration.
+Moreover, getting adequate fluids helps your body wash away mucus that accumulates in nose and throat, Schachter says.
 Make it a point to drink two more cups than you normally consume (tea and soups count toward your daily quota!).
-(And watch out for these 5 Signs of Dehydration—Besides the Color of Your Pee.)
+(And watch out for these 5 Signs of Dehydration-Besides the Color of Your Pee.)

 3 p.m.
 Take a walk.